juhahinkula/reactwasm/README.md

 React app that calculates nth Fibonacci number.
 The calculation is done using the web assembly and written in Rust.
 The javascript binding is implemented using the wasm bingen (https://github.com/rustwasm/wasm-bindgen).

 ## How this is done?
-Required installations: Node, Rust, wasm-pack
+Required installations: Node, Rust, wasm-pack (https://github.com/rustwasm/wasm-pack)

 - Create a react app
 ```
 npx create-react-app your_app
 ```
-- Run your react app and check that everything is ok
+- Run your react app and check that everything is ok.
 ```
 cd your_app
 npm start
 ```
-- Create Rust library
+- Create WebAssembly library into yuor react app.
 ```
 cargo new wasm-lib --lib
 ```
 - Now, you are ready to implement your Rust function into the lib.rs file (wasm-lib) folder.
 Check the example function that calculates nth fibonacci number from the lir.rs file.
-When you are done, build your library
+When you are done, build your library using the wasm-pack.
+Next command creates the files neccessary for JavaScript interoperability and for publishing a package to npm.
 ```
 wasm-pack build --target web --out-dir pkg
 ```